2009 BNP Paribas Masters – Singles

 Novak Djokovic defeated Gaël Monfils in the final, 6–2, 5–7, 7–6(7–3) to win the singles tennis title at the 2009 Paris Masters.
-It was his first Paris Masters title, and the first of an eventual record six titles at the event.
+It was his first Paris Masters title, and the first of an eventual record seven titles at the event.

 Jo-Wilfried Tsonga was the defending champion, but lost to Rafael Nadal in the quarterfinals.

 This was the last professional appearance for former world No. 1, two-time major champion, and three-time Paris Masters champion Marat Safin; he lost in the second round to Juan Martín del Potro.

 Seeds

 All seeds receive a bye into the second round.